 Like a scene from a science-fiction movie, the world’s children will sit in front of screens in air-conditioned rooms, sealed off from the outside world while they interact with fictional characters in a digital world.
 Entertainment options will include watching TV, movies, and cartoons.
 Social interactions will occur via keyboard, where kids will communicate with each other, not face-to-face, but avatar-to-avatar.

 While minds will be excited and entertained by the virtual world on-screen, bodies that should be developing physically will remain inactive for hours, or even days at a time.
+This year more than ever, where kids have been stuck at home on-line learning for the last 4 months during the Covid-19 pandemic, it’s so much more important to get them to un-plug from their digital lives and plug into nature.

 Sunscreen or Computer Screen?